-It is likely that the NTS for Unaccompanied Asylum-Seeking Children becomes compulsory, therefore in anticipation of such decision, it is noted that CSWO and Interim Head of Children Services agrees to Moray welcoming up to 3 children as part of the scheme.
+It is likely that the NTS for Unaccompanied Asylum-Seeking Children becomes compulsory, therefore in anticipation of such decision, it is noted that CSWO and Interim Head of Children Services agrees to Moray welcoming upto 3 children as part of the scheme.
+This shows Moray is committed to caring for children who are in need of a safe and loving environment.